Taxinha/RepData_PeerAssessment2/PA2.md

 }
 ```

-The resulting dataset is summarised below.
+The resulting dataset is summarized below.

 ```r